YottaDB/YDBDoc/ProgGuide/utility.rst

 The %GSE utility finds occurrences of a string within the data values for selected global nodes and displays the variable name and data on a specified output device.

+%GSE displays the name of each global as it is processed.
+You can suppress the output of the names of globals in which the search string is not found by using the QUIET utility label.

 **Prompts**

 Output Device: <terminal>: